 Income has a large part to do with the amount of credit you are extended by each creditor.

-As a general rule, the higher your income, the large amount of credit a creditor will extend to you.
+As a general rule, the higher your income, a larger amount of credit a creditor will extend to you.
 This fact should not provoke you to embellish your income, because, aside from the fact that it is immoral to lie, creditors may audit your application and ask for proof of income.
 If you lied about your income, they may limit your credit or close the account entirely.